-I used an obvious pattern toile, and mixed up the part that “shows” when I was assembling to component pieces.
+I used an obvious pattern toile, and mixed up the part that “shows” when I was assembling the component pieces.
 The journal cover layers 4 layers which you turn inside-out, and having to double-think which part ends up visible in the end is tricky.
 At least if you don’t remember the secret: What you see, is what shows when you’re finished.
 This goat should have been a cute chicken in a tree, sigh.

 Altogether, I’m pleased with how it turned out.
 A slight flaw, but that’s handmade for you.

 You remember how, was it the Quakers or the Shakers? would always purposely put a flaw into their projects because they didn’t want to offend G-d by assuming to make something perfect?
 I don’t have the problem.
 They all come out imperfect on their own. 😀